-73 The employee invention must meet the following three conditions: (1) an invention made by an employee, (2) an invention whose nature falls within the scope of the business of the employer and (3) an invention achieved by the employee's acts as part of present or past duty of the employee owed to the employer.
+77 The employee invention must meet the following three conditions: (1) an invention made by an employee, (2) an invention whose nature falls within the scope of the business of the employer and employee inventions before an invention is made,78 the employer is entitled to be vested with the right from the beginning or receive the right to obtain a patent.
+On the other hand, the employer has to provide 'reasonable benefit' to the employee.
+This is called the employee invention system.